cse110-fa22-group21/Ursula/README.md

 We will create a CRUD application using HTML, CSS and JavaScript that will allow users to create, read, update and delete items of their choosing.

 ## Team
-- Team Lead - Ji Hoon Kim
+- Team Leader - Ji Hoon Kim
-- Team Lead - Michael Ruddy
+- Team Leader - Michael Ruddy
 - Developer - Linh Ngyuen
 - Developer - Joyce Weng
 - Developer - Moritz Wagner